camille500/browser-technologies/Week3/readme.md

 ![Mobile](images/4.png)

 Also on mobile there are still some styling improvements to do, but all functionality works fine.
+I've tested the app on different devices in the Device lab: Apple Ipod, Apple Ipad, Google Nexus and Nokia Windows Phone.

+## Not supported Features

+- ***Flexbox:*** I've build a inline-block fallback for older browsers.
+- ***localStorage:*** I've made the app working on the server, so there is no need for local storage.
+- ***SVG:*** Not supported in older browsers, PNG fallback if so.

 ## Mouse and trackpad